South Korea 5-day itinerary: an easy to follow guide

 Itinerary option:

-Day 1 – start your day at the Palaces where you can easily spend more than half of the day from one palace to the other.
+Day 1: Start your day at the Palaces, where you can easily spend more than half the day walking from one palace to the other.
 Head to Insadong for lunch and have a traditional Korean meal.
 Shop for souvenirs or art to bring back home.
-Head over to Bukchon Hanok Village.
+Then, head over to Bukchon Hanok Village.

-Day 2 – spend one day in Gangnam and tick off all the things you shouldn’t miss in the area.
-This is Seoul’s poshest area that offers plenty of things to do and see.
+Day 2: Spend one day in Gangnam and tick off all the things you shouldn’t miss in the area.
+This is Seoul’s poshest area, offering plenty of things to do and see.

-Day 3 – explore Hongdae, Myeongdong, and climb Namsan Mountain to NSeoul Tower.
+Day 3: Explore Hongdae and Myeongdong, and climb Namsan Mountain to NSeoul Tower.

-Alternatively, follow this itinerary I have put together based on my first visit for 3 days in Seoul.
-It includes a map with attractions and it is packed with useful information that will help you plan your trip.
+Alternatively, follow this itinerary, which I put together based on my first 3-day trip to Seoul.
+It includes a map with attractions and useful information to help you plan your trip.

 Read also: Choose the best area to stay in Seoul